vesoft-inc/nebula/CONTRIBUTING.md

 #### Edit the code

 You can now edit the code on the `myfeature` branch.
+Please follow the coding style guidance [here](docs/cpp-coding-style.md)

 #### Run stand-alone mode